scale-it/algo-builder/examples/dao/README.md

     yarn run algob run scripts/run/clear_vote_record.js

-To clear proposal record (from proposal_lsig as a sender), fails if the proposal is still in progress:
+To close proposal record (from proposal_lsig as a sender), fails if the proposal is still in progress:

-    yarn run algob run scripts/run/clear_proposal.js
+    yarn run algob run scripts/run/close_proposal.js

 To withdraw assets from proposalLsig back to the owner (proposer), fails if the receiver is not the owner of the proposalLsig: